 Balisong knives and trainers primarily use three types of pivot systems, which you’ve likely heard said all around the community.
 The three pivot systems are washers, bushings and bearings.
 They all flip differently and have different maintenance tips so let’s get right into them!

-Washers are the most prominent on budget Balisongs as they are cheap enough to produce and use in a Bali.
+Washers are the most prominent on budget balisongs, as they are a relatively cheap pivot system to implement.
 Here are the pros and cons of a washer-run Balisong:

--Washer-run Balisongs can’t be cranked all the way down without binding as they press against the blade and handles
+- They cannot be cranked all the way down without binding, as they press against the blade and handles

-- The tolerances of washer-run Balis are generally a lot worse than bushings or bearings
+- The tolerances are generally a lot worse than bushings or bearings

-Overall, for a budget Balisong, washers can be an amazing pick as they make a huge difference in smoothness over cheap Balisongs, especially with phosphorus-bronze ones fitted in.
-Washers are an important part of Balisong knives and trainers, as they give a base for bushing-run knives too.
+Washers can be an amazing choice for a budget balisong, as they make a huge difference in smoothness over cheaper pinned models.
+Washers are an important part of balisong knives and trainers, as they give a base for bushing-run knives too.

-This allows the washers to rest on top of the bushings instead of directly rubbing on the blade, which allows for the pivots to be tightened to the maximum without binding.
-The main downside is that bushings cost a lot more to fit into a Balisong and they need to be carefully fit for each individual Bali, which increases the cost even more.
+The washers then rest on top of the bushings instead of directly rubbing on the blade, which allows for the pivots to be fully tightened without binding.
+The main downside is that bushings cost a lot more, as they need to be carefully fit for each individual blade.

 The pros and cons of a bushing-run knife are as follows: